ppaczek04/Machine_Learning_projects/Breast_Cancer_Classification_with_SVM_models/readme.md

 ## 💡 Why This Project
 Breast cancer remains one of the most common and life-threatening forms of cancer among women worldwide.
 Early and accurate detection significantly improves the chances of effective treatment and survival.
 This project demonstrates how **machine learning** — specifically **Support Vector Machines (SVM)** — can be applied to real-world medical data to aid in **automatic classification of tumors as malignant or benign**.
 By leveraging SVM models, we can support doctors and radiologists in making more informed decisions and reduce diagnostic errors.

-In addition, this project showcases the **power of preprocessing techniques like feature scaling** and the impact of **hyperparameter tuning**, which are essential for building robust machine learning solutions in medical diagnostics and beyond.